-For example, when it comes to reporting about the military occupation's airstrikes on Gaza, which have claimed thousands of civilian lives, the words "clashes" or "violent tensions" are more commonly used by news outlets.
-With language such as this, the major imbalance of power, weapons, international financial and military support that the occupying force (Israel) has at its disposal, in comparison to those occupied (Palestinians) is completely absent.
-The responsibility that should be placed on Israel over its violations of international law is not adequately conveyed by the more common terms, which, more often than not, make it seem like two sides are fighting each other on equal grounds.
+For example, when it comes to reporting about the military occupation's airstrikes on Gaza, which have claimed an estimated hundreds of thousands of Palestinian lives, the words "clashes" or "offensive" are more commonly used by news outlets.
+With language such as this, the major imbalance of power, weapons, international financial and military support that the occupying force (Israel) has at its disposal, in comparison to those occupied (Palestinians), is completely absent.
+The responsibility that should be placed on Israel over its repeated and grave violations of international law is not adequately conveyed by the more commonly used terms, which, more often than not, make it seem like the two sides are fighting each other on equal grounds.

-This phenomenon has, in the past, been flagged a number of times and research continues to be publicly available.
-For example, The Centre for Media Monitoring reported that between 2018-19 there had been 182 accounts of omission related to the political events that had occurred involving the systematic targeting of Palestinians.
-Large platforms including the AFP, Reuters and AP wire services were responsible for 143 of these infractions.
+This phenomenon has been repeatedly flagged in recent years by multiple research reports and alternative media outlets.
+For example, The Centre for Media Monitoring (CFMM) reported that between 2018-19 there had been 182 accounts of omission related to the events that had occurred involving the systematic targeting of Palestinians.
+Mainstream news outlets including the AFP, Reuters and AP wire services were responsible for 143 of these infractions.